Deliver “Delight and Passion” to people

 Additionally, we installed monitors throughout the facility where life-sized zookeepers would appear and talk to the animals, which proved effective in significantly increasing the length of time visitors stayed at the zoo."

-Meanwhile, Takahashi also took on a bold concept design challenge in the competition for the "Waste Processing Tour Route" for the "Kikuchi Environmental Factory Clean Forest Koshi," which he took on with our client in 2021.
-This was also a project that culminated in the spirit of challenge that he has always cherished as a designer.
+Meanwhile, in 2021, Takahashi also took on a bold concept design challenge in the competition for the "Waste Treatment Tour Route" at the "Kikuchi Environmental Factory Clean no Mori Goshi," a project undertaken in collaboration with our client.
+This, too, was a project that embodied the challenging spirit that he has cherished as a designer.

-Takahashi: "Normally, in this type of facility, the theory is that information is provided on the walls, but we designed an information space in the style of a 'sugoroku' game, eliminating the boundary between the wall and the floor, and connecting explanatory graphics, displays content, and concept design graphics with a single line.
+Takahashi: "Normally, the theory is to provide information on the walls in facilities like this, but we eliminated the boundary between the wall and the floor and concept design an information space in the style of a board game, connecting explanatory graphics, displays content, and sign graphics in a single line."

 Along the tour route, information is scattered on the walls and floors like a board game, allowing children to learn about the waste treatment process in a fun way by reading explanations of the waste treatment facilities visible through the viewing windows and taking part in quizzes.
 To keep children entertained until the very end, we aimed for a design that allows them to progress to the next process like turning the pages of a picture book.

-I believe that the key to success is to find an element of enjoyment in any job and create concept design that satisfy me.
-Rather than deciding whether or not to take on a project based on the genre, I have always sought ways to make the project itself appealing and to please the customer."
+I believe that the key to success in any job is finding elements you can enjoy within it and creating concept design that you can be satisfied with.
+Rather than deciding whether or not to take on a project based on its genre, I have always sought out how to make the project itself appealing and bring joy to the client."

 Identifying the essence, pursuing new expressions, and giving shape to emotions